Welcome to the Sticky Blood and Quite a Difference campaign hub. Download and share any of this content across your networks and channels.

 - Stopping smoking reduces your risk of heart attack and heart disease.
 Within 2-3 months of quitting, your blood is less sticky and your risk of heart attack continues to fall over time.

 - Stopping smoking is the best thing you can do for your health.
 The best way to stop smoking is with support from Quitline (13 7848) and with stop smoking medications, like the nicotine patch and gum.
+No matter how many times a person has tried to quit, Quit is here to help.

 Health expert's message